Volunteering at EMF

 Closer to the event, you’ll be able to log in to the volunteer system which allows you to sign up for shifts.
 Volunteers who complete a shift will receive a delicious free meal from our volunteer kitchen.

-Helping with setup & teardown
+Setup & teardown

 We’re grateful for help setting up the event, and especially tearing it down.